SamEPK/pokemonGuesser/README.md

 ## Development server

+Run `ng serve --host 0.0.0.0 --port 4200` for a server open on the local network, do not use it in production, avigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding